DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-reference.rst

 Routes, automations, and sequences
 ===================================

-EX-RAIL provides many commands to allow you to create automated sequences and routes that locomotives can follow that may involve turnouts, signals, etc. that can be automatically set to react when the loco trips a sensor.
+EX-RAIL provides many commands to allow you to create automated sequences and routes that locomotives can follow that may involve turnouts/points, signals, etc. that can be automatically set to react when the loco trips a sensor.

 Script Definition Terms
 ________________________